tabnine/proc-lock/README.md

 ### Contribution
 Please refer to [our project](https://github.com/tabnine/proc-lock/projects/1), as well as open issues.

-Also feel free to discuss and open PRs if you want to contribute anything not mentioned in the above places.
+Also feel free to discuss and open PRs regardless :)